-In June 2013, the Company issued warrants to purchase 301,778 shares of Common Stock at an exercise price of \$0.66 per share in exchange for services provided.
-These warrants were valued at \$21,910 in June 2013 and expensed to general and administrative expenses with an offset to derivative liability (See Note 9).
-On June 30, 2014, the Company issued an additional 48,222 warrants to the warrant holder in exchange for a settlement of a claim and modification of the warrant terms and to eliminate the anti-dilution protection (Note 9).
+In June 2013, the Company issued warrants to purchase 301,778 shares of common stock at an exercise price of \$0.66 per share in exchange for services provided.
+These warrants were valued at \$21,910 in June 2013 and expensed to general and administrative expenses with an offset to derivative liability.
+On June 30, 2014, the Company issued an additional 48,222 warrants to the warrant holder in exchange for a settlement of a claim and modification of the warrant terms and to eliminate the anti-dilution protection (See Note 11).

-In connection with the 2014 Private Placement (Note 7) the Company issued warrants to investors and former holders of Series A Convertible Preferred Stock to purchase an aggregate of 11,177,612 shares of common stock with an exercise price of \$1.00 per share and a five year term.
-In addition the Company issued warrants to the Placement Agent to purchase 2,047,000 shares of common stock with an exercise price of \$1.00 per share and a five year term.
+In connection with a private placement in 2014, the Company issued warrants to investors and former holders of Series A Convertible Preferred Stock to purchase an aggregate of 11,177,612 shares of common stock with an exercise price of \$1.00 per share and a five year term.
+These warrants have a provision that permits the Company to call and redeem the warrants after a thirty day notice period if the stock trades at \$2.50 or greater on a volume weighted average basis for at least twenty consecutive trading days.
+In addition, the Company issued warrants to the Placement Agent to purchase 2,047,000 shares of common stock with an exercise price of \$1.00 per share and a five year term.
 These warrants contain a cashless exercise feature and the fair value of the warrants was recorded as a stock issuance cost and net against the gross proceeds received.